 Effective January 1, 2017, ITINs in either of these two key groups will no longer be valid to use on a U.S. federal income tax return.
 Beginning October 1, 2016, these ITIN holders can begin renewing their ITINs.
 Once renewed, the ITIN will remain in effect unless not used on a U.S. federal income tax return for three consecutive years.

-No action is needed by ITIN holders not required to file a U.S. federal income tax return for 2016.
-ITINs not included in the two key groups will require no immediate action from the ITIN holder.
+No action is needed by ITIN holders not required to file a U.S. federal income tax return, ITINs not included in the two key groups will require no immediate action from the ITIN holder.
 The IRS will provide information about the expiration schedule and the renewal process for the remaining ITINs issued before 2013 in future guidance.
 The expiration and renewal process for the remaining ITINs will be completed over multiple years.

 To renew an ITIN, a taxpayer must complete a new Form W-7, Application for IRS Individual Taxpayer Identification Number (version with the revision date September, 2016).
 Original or certified copies of supporting documentation establishing the taxpayer’s identity and foreign status must be submitted with the Form W-7.